gmolinsm/iebis_swdev_exam_debugging/README.md

+Guillermo Molins Méndez
 # Debugging
 # First bug
 The first bug consists in the '.' being not properly interpreted by the replaceAll() function.
 This causes the function
 replace all characters by '/'.
 In order to fix this you can either add '\\' in front of the '.' or simply use the replace()
-function.
+function instead.

 # Second bug
-The second bug is found in the constructor for StringBuffer, which expects an argument of type String "" but instead receives
+The second bug is found in the constructor for StringBuffer, which expects an argument of type String "T" but instead receives
-a type char ''.
+a type char 'T'.
+This causes it to ignore the value provided, and leaves it blank.

 # Third bug
 The switch statement is missing the "break" clauses.
 This is fixed by doing the following